Page loading ... Please wait.

 Printer Friendly Page

-Butter Cookies: In the bowl of your electric mixer, or with a hand mixer, cream the butter and sugar until light and fluffy.
-Beat in the egg, lemon zest, and vanilla extract.
+Butter Cookies: In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter and sugar until light and fluffy.
+Beat in the egg and vanilla extract (if using).

 Place the cookies on the baking sheet, spacing about 2 inches (5 cm) apart.
-Sprinkle a little granulated white sugar on each cookie before baking.
-Bake the cookies for about 10 minutes, or until the edges of the cookies are golden brown.
+Bake the cookies for about 10-15 minutes, or until the edges of the cookies are golden brown.
 Remove from oven and place on a wire rack to cool.
-Can frost with Confectioners Frosting.
+Unfrosted, these cookies can be stored several weeks at room temperature.

-Frosting: In the bowl of your electric mixer, or with a hand mixer, cream the butter and shortening until smooth and well blended.
+Frosting (optional): In the bowl of your electric mixer, or with a hand mixer, beat the butter and shortening until smooth and well blended.
 Beat in the vanilla extract.
 With the mixer on low speed, gradually beat in the sugar.
-Scrape down the sides of the bowl.
-Add the milk and beat on high speed until frosting is light and fluffy (about 3-4 minutes).
-Add more milk or sugar, if needed, until you have the right spreading consistency.
-Tint portions of frosting with desired food color (I use the paste food coloring that is available at cake decorating stores and party stores).
+Scrape down the sides and bottom of the bowl.
+Add the milk and beat until frosting is of spreading consistency.
+Add more milk or sugar if needed.
+Can tint portions of frosting with desired food color.

 Butter Cookies: